global-asp/lida-alt-text/en/0029_a-man-woman-and-boy-walking-through-an-airport.md

 A woman hugging children.

 ##
-A man, woman and boy clothes shopping.
+A man, woman and boy shopping for clothes.

 ##
 Three women sitting at desks.